cult-of-coders/meteor-tuts/source/guide/exposure.md

 ## Exposure Body

-Restricting exposure information using body.
-By using body, what you request from the client will be *intersected* deeply with the specified body.
+Creating an exposure body basically states that:
+"I allow the client to request anything he wants from what I allow him to."

+If *body* is specified, it is first applied on the request and then the subsequent rules such as *restrictedFields*, *restrictLinks*, *firewall*

 This is for advanced usage and it completes the security of exposure.
-This may be a bit tricky to understand at first because there are many rules.
+This may be a bit tricky to understand at first because there are many rules, but don't give up hope, it's quite easy.

 {% pullquote 'warning' %}
 By using body, Grapher automatically assumes you have control over what you give, meaning all firewalls from other exposures for linked elements (if they exist) will be bypassed.
 But not the firewall of the current exposure.
 {% endpullquote %}

-For example if you would have:
+### Basic Usage

 ```
 Collection.expose({